tahmedge/chart_lvlm_judge/README.md

 # Judging the Judges: Can Large Vision-Language Models Fairly Evaluate Chart Comprehension and Reasoning?

-The data and code repository of the paper [Judging the Judges: Can Large Vision-Language Models Fairly Evaluate Chart Comprehension and Reasoning?](https://aclanthology.org/2025.acl-industry.83/), accepted at the ACL 2025 Industry Track.
+The data and code repository of the ACL 2025 Industry Track paper [Judging the Judges: Can Large Vision-Language Models Fairly Evaluate Chart Comprehension and Reasoning?](https://aclanthology.org/2025.acl-industry.83/).

 Chart images can be downloaded from [here](https://drive.google.com/drive/folders/10HkZmjkTojIauKUb5B7BuEDj_cVS5_fc?usp=sharing)